Cuddy Boat Covers

-Not only does the shape of the cover need to be different in order to provide the best fit, but areas of reinforcement also have to be taken into account.
+Not only does the shape of the cover need to be different in order to provide the best fit, but appropriate areas of reinforcement also have to be taken into account.
 At least, they do to us here at Westland.
-While some competitors won’t bother worrying about reinforcing stress points, our Select Fit covers are reinforced in important areas like the bow, transom corners, and at the windshield.
-Naturally, the exact placement of these reinforcements changes a bit with each different boat style, which is why we take the time and effort to not only differentiate between a center console and a cuddy boat, but also between a Conventional V-Hull model and a Euro Cuddy.
+While some competitors won’t bother worrying about reinforcing stress points, our Select Fit® covers are reinforced in important areas like the bow, transom corners, and at the windshield.
+Naturally, the exact placement of these reinforcements changes a bit with each different boat model, which is why we take the time and effort to not only differentiate between other boat styles and cuddy style boats, but also between a Conventional V-Hull model and a Euro Cuddy.

 Another thing to take into consideration when choosing a boat cover is the fabric that is used.
 You should look for a material that protects your boat from natural elements and keeps moisture out while still allowing it to breathe.
 Two durable, high-quality fabrics that are recommended are Sharkskin® and Sunbrella®.